forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Navari 2014
 CORNELIA NAVARI, Territoriality, self-determination and Crimea after Badinter, International Affairs, Volume 90, Issue 6, November 2014, Pages 1299–1318, <https://doi.org/10.1111/1468-2346.12171>

 > Mainly describes the breakup of Yugoslavia.
-Puts it also as a precedent for the disintegration of the Soviet Union, though it was more the other way round: The Badinter commission modelled the disintegration of Yugoslavia after the Soviet union - however in the Soviet Union a withdrawal for first level republics was in the constitution while [unilateral] withdrawal was not in the constitution of the Federation of Yugoslavia [to confirm and clarify].
+Puts it also as a precedent for the disintegration of the Soviet Union, though it was more the other way round: The Badinter commission modelled the disintegration of Yugoslavia after the Soviet union - even though in the Soviet Union a withdrawal for first level republics was in the constitution while [unilateral] withdrawal was not in the constitution of the Federation of Yugoslavia [to confirm and clarify].